samins/samins.github.io/profile.md

 at the Institute for Theoretical Physics, Utrecht University.

 ## Publications
-10. S. Samin, M. Hod, E. Melamed, M. Gottlieb and Y. Tsori, Stabilization of colloids by addition of salt, Phys.
-Rev. Applied 2:024008 [arXiv](http://arxiv.org/pdf)
+10. S. Samin, M. Hod, E. Melamed, M. Gottlieb and Y. Tsori, Experimental Demonstration of the Stabilization of Colloids by Addition of Salt, Phys.
+Rev. Applied 2:024008 [arXiv](http://arxiv.org/pdf/1409.3557v1)
 11. S. Samin and Y. Tsori.
 Stabilization of charged and neutral colloids in salty mixtures.
 J. Chem.
 Phys., 139:244905 (2013) [arXiv](http://arxiv.org/pdf/1312.7199)
 12. S. Samin, Y. Tsori, and C. Holm.
 Vapor–liquid coexistence of the stockmayer fluid